 - Aquatic Plants, Algae and Bacteria - Permit No. WI-0064556-1

 - Detrimental or Invasive Aquatic Animals - Permit No. WI-0064564-1

 - Forest Canopy Pests - Permit No. WI-0064572-1

 - Mosquitoes or Other Flying Insects - Permit No. WI-0064581-1

-What is a pest control pollutant discharge?
+Description of a pest control pollutant discharge

 A pest control pollutant discharge would occur when a point source (spray nozzle, granular spreader or mixer, etc.) causes: (1) a biological pollutant discharge to a water of the state, (2) a chemical residual in a water of the state after the treatment project is completed, or (3) a chemical concentration in a water of the state located beyond the pest treatment area boundary.

 The goal of these general permits is that the permittee evaluate and implement integrated pest management practices that, in conjunction with effective pest control, will minimize any pest control pollutant discharge and prevent exeeedence of a Wisconsin water quality standard.